 ENGL 091 Preparing for College Reading I

 ENGL 092 Preparing for College Reading II

 ENGL 095 Reading and Writing Seminar

+ENGL 09 Reading and Writing Studio

 ENGL 099 Introductory Writing

 MATH 001-003 Preparing for College Math I-III

 MATH 010 Fundamentals of Mathematics

 MATH 011 Introductory Algebra

-MATH 011 Intermediate Algebra
+MATH 012 Intermediate Algebra

 MATH 060 Math Literacy

 MATH 061 Non-algebra Support

 MATH 065 Integrated Preparation for College Algebra

 KEY Keep an eye out for these symbols, which give important information about certain courses.
 These courses have no prerequisites or developmental courses required.
-Q These courses are only offered in certain semesters. \land Students must earn a minimum grade in these courses to remain in the program. ļ Eligible electives for this program are listed on the reverse.
+Q These courses are only offered in certain semesters. \land Students must earn a minimum grade in these courses to remain in the program. = Eligible electives for this program are listed on the reverse.
 Watch for this symbol.
 HELPI HELPFUL HINTS Summer and/or Winter Session classes may be available for your program to help you finish on time.
 See your advisor or visit the online course search for availability.
-Taking 15 credits/semester or 30 credits/year will help you stay on track to finish your degree in two years.
+30 Taking 15 credits/semester or 30 credits/year will help you stay on track to finish your degree in two years.

-Theatre Arts
+Theatre Arts Associate in Arts